 Climate change can have direct effects associated with weather events, including heat loads, droughts, floods, and storms.
-In addition, there are indirect effects, such as displacement of families from their homes, the development of mental or psychological stress, air pollution, the spread of disease, food insecurity, and even malnutrition [4].
+In addition, there are indirect effects, such as displacement of families from their homes, the development of mental or psychological stress, air pollution, the spread of disease, food insecurity, and even malnutrition (Yang et al., 2018).
 In 2018, the Intergovernmental Panel on Climate Change (IPCC) published a large and comprehensive report, drawing on over 6,000 studies and authored by over 90 researchers.
 The aim was to present the severe effects of global warming at a 1.5 °C increase and to compare it with the effects of a 2 °C increase, in order to emphasize the critical and devastating effects of global warming even if the change in temperature degrees seems minor.
 According to the report, if global warming continues at the current rate, it is estimated that the Earth’s temperature will rise by about 0.2 °C in every decade.
 Thus, between 2030 to 2052, global temperatures may have reached an increase of around 1.5 °C. As a result, temperatures may increase even further and become more extreme relative to the global mean surface temperature (GMST).
-Extreme heat days will warm by about 3 °C with global warming of 1.5 °C and warm by about 4 °C with global warming of 2 °C. The number of warm days is expected to rise in most inland areas, with a particularly high rise in tropical areas [5].
+Extreme heat days will warm by about 3 °C with global warming of 1.5 °C and warm by about 4 °C with global warming of 2 °C. The number of warm days is expected to rise in most inland areas, with a particularly high rise in tropical areas (Masson-Delmotte et al., 2018).

-By the year 2100, with a global warming of 1.5 °C, the average sea level is expected to rise by 0.26–0.77 m, which is 0.1 m less than the expected rise in the level relative to global warming of 2 °C. Increased saltwater infiltration, flooding, and damage to infrastructure are just some of the expected consequences in that situation [6].
-On land, according to the IPCC [5], there will be an impact on biodiversity and ecosystems, including loss or extinction of species.
+By the year 2100, with a global warming of 1.5 °C, the average sea level is expected to rise by 0.26–0.77 m, which is 0.1 m less than the expected rise in the level relative to global warming of 2 °C. Increased saltwater infiltration, flooding, and damage to infrastructure are just some of the expected consequences in that situation (Hansen et al., 2016).
+On land, according to the IPCC (Masson-Delmotte et al., 2018), there will be an impact on biodiversity and ecosystems, including loss or extinction of species.
 For example, due to rising temperatures in the Arctic, rain is falling instead of snow, resulting in a hard ice layer on the ground instead of a soft layer of snow.
 As a result, reindeer find it difficult to dig for food, which has resulted in the deaths of over 80,000 northern reindeer over the past decade.
 Ocean temperatures and acidity are expected to rise, and oxygen levels in ocean waters are expected to drop.
 As a result, marine biodiversity, fisheries, and ecosystems are at risk.